 An episode of Adventures in Wonderland entitled "The Queen Who Came in from the Cold" featured the Queen of Hearts—a heavyset Black woman with a fondness for wearing all-red outfits—upset about receiving a number of anonymous letters complaining about her newest taxes.
-To find out who the letter writers are, she assumes a disguise—an all-red dress, her hair partially over her face, and a large red hat—and speaks in a half-whisper.
+To find out who the letter writers are, she assumes a disguise—a crimson dress, her hair partially over her face, and a large red hat—and speaks in a half-whisper, which makes her look remarkably like...a heavyset Black woman with a fondness for wearing all-red outfits.
 It fools everyone but the Cheshire Cat—and the characters interact with the Queen on a daily basis!
 What makes it even funnier is that there are no other women, African-American or otherwise, in Wonderland, and yet everyone is completely unable to recognize her.

 The show also occasionally spoofed this idea with the Mad Hatter.
 In "Christmas in Wonderland," the gang meets to plan a holiday surprise for the Queen of Hearts.
 Tweedledee points out that, since the gift is a surprise, it should be a secret meeting—if the Queen spots them, the plan will be ruined.
 The Hatter announces "Only if she recognized us!", and provides everyone, including preteen Alice, with the same disguise—a large white Santa Claus beard.